 The FeatureType definition is a simple type value pair used to model an NSA feature within the network.
 This type is left underspecified so that external values can be defined as additional features as protocol interfaces are introduced.

 Figure 5 – FeatureType.

 Parameters

-The <feature> element is defined by the simple type FeatureType that has the following parameters (M = Mandatory, O = Optional):
+The feature element is defined by the simple type FeatureType that has the following parameters (M = Mandatory, O = Optional):